denten-books/plain-text/30-format.md

 content,* which accounts for the disparity between plain and fancy text.[^ln3-fancy] Its explication requires thick description that draws on material particulates.
 These further acquire tactical significance in
-practice: the text that edits itself or one that collects its own fees necessitates new formalisms and strategies of interpretation.
+practice: texts that edit themselves or collect their own fees necessitate new formalisms and strategies of interpretation.

-The familiar paper paragraph structure already presents several interesting problems for analysis.
+A familiar paper paragraph structure already presents several interesting problems for analysis.
 A paragraph, we intuitively believe, corresponds to a unit of thought.
 But there is nothing inherently paragraph-like in the neural arrangement of thoughts in our brains.
 Physiologically, the brain arranges